Data Table Class

 DataTable consists of a collection of columns with associated metadata.
 These columns implement the

 IArray interface.
-Columns of data in Machine Learning Studio are understood to be one-dimensional arrays – that is, vectors.
+Columns of data in Machine Learning Studio (classic) are understood to be one-dimensional arrays – that is, vectors.

 The .NET Array class implements these generic interfaces: